kevin940726/retractor/README.md

 npm install --save retractor
 ```

-## Usage
-Retractor consists out of two parts - a client and a query DSL.
-The client needs to be integrated in your React App (System Under Test (SUT)) to expose its internal component structure.
-The query DSL provides a JSX based query language to located the DOM Nodes of your React components with [selenium-webdriver][2] locators.

-### Retractor Client
+### Setup

-To setup the client module you must load Retractor before React gets loaded.
-Internally it uses the React Dev-Tools hooks to expose the rendered component tree of your application.
+Retractor uses the React Dev-Tools hooks to expose your app's internals.
+In order for this to work, Retractor must be loaded before React gets initialized.

-In a [webpack][3] based setup use the entry setting to inject Retractor before your application entry:
+In a [webpack][4] based setup this can be achieved by adding `retractor/client` to the beginning of the `entry` array:

 ```javascript
 module.exports = {